-The dish was a massive hit and the name stuck, so restaurants in Thailand have been calling it Thai suki ever since.
+The dish was a massive hit and the name stuck, so restaurants throughout the country have been calling it Thai suki ever since.

 7. Yam Kai Mang Da Talay

-This is one of the most unusual dishes I’ve had in Thailand so far.
+This is one of the most unusual dishes I’ve had in Thailand and probably not something you’d see too often on a restaurant menu.
 It’s called yam kai mang da talay, or spicy horseshoe crab roe salad.

 Horseshoe crabs don’t have edible meat like real crabs.
 The only thing you can eat are its eggs which are the round green things pictured below.
 The dish is basically a fresh salad made with shredded green mango, celery, chili, coriander, onion, and horseshoe crab roe.
 If you’re an adventurous eater, then you may want to try this.